WalshStreet Appraisals has answers to "Frequently Asked Questions"

 Being a documented and carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.

-- Who engaged the appraiser and other intended users.
+- The client and other intended users.

 - The appraisal's purpose.